PennyLaneAI/pennylane/doc/development/adding_operators.rst

                 raise ValueError("Expected a wire to flip; got None.")

             # note: we use the framework-agnostic math library since
-            # trainable inputs could be tensors if different types
+            # trainable inputs could be tensors of different types
             shape = qml.math.shape(angle)
             if len(shape) > 1:
                 raise ValueError(f"Expected a scalar angle; got angle of shape {shape}.")